jD91mZM2/FlashTime-Fabric/README.md

 didn't see the value in open source.
 Then I didn't make mods in forever, until I made the original FlashTime that sadly couldn't be open-sourced because it was modifications done directly on Minecraft's source code.
-This can be open source because it only describes how it modifies Minecraft, and does not include any source code from Minecraft itself :D
+This can be open source because it uses the Fabric mod loader that mostly manages to avoid touching the Minecraft source code.